Guttojss/University/Introducao_prog/readme.md

 ## Objectives

 * Have a initial touch with programming concepts and thoughts.
-* Basic knowledge of arrays, integers, characters and booleans.
+* Basic knowledge of arrays & Strings, integers & floats, characters and booleans.

----

-# Introdução á Programação

-## Objetivos

-* Ter um contacto inicial com conceitos de programação.
-* Conhecimentos básicos de 'frases', numeros, caracteres e boleanos.
+* Basic knowledge of Loops, such as For, while and do while loops.